 Multi-Storey Car Park

-This is our impressive Multi-storey car park, opened for staff and visitors in 2010.
+This is our impressive multi-storey car park, opened for staff and visitors in 2010.
 It has 457 spaces over 15 floors, including spaces for electric vehicles.

-Construction was completed in 2006, and as its name suggests is home to some key student services as well as our International Office.
-This is where our students enroll as well as the main information point for student accommodation and finance queries.
+Opened in 2006, the centre is home to many of our key student services as well as our International Office.
+This is where our students enrol and is also a main information point for student accommodation and finance queries.